Baby born in China four years after parents died in car crash

 They were scheduled to transplant one of the fertilised embryos into Liu just five days after the fatal accident in March 2013.

-Both Shen and Liu's parents, the boy's grandparents, have spent the last four years fighting a legal battle to have the rights to their late children's embryos.
+Both Shen and Liu's parents, the boy's grandparents, have spent the past four years fighting a legal battle to have the rights to their late children's embryos.

 They finally won custody of the embryos last year and, since surrogacy is illegal in China, managed to drive to Laos and find a surrogate mother using an underground surrogacy agency.